Contrasting V2X (NYSE:VVX) and Vow ASA (OTCMKTS:SSHPF)

 |2.00

-V2X has a consensus target price of $53.33, suggesting a potential upside of 35.26%.
-Given V2X’s stronger consensus rating and higher possible upside, analysts plainly believe V2X is more favorable than Vow ASA.
+V2X presently has a consensus price target of $53.33, suggesting a potential upside of 33.07%.
+Given V2X’s stronger consensus rating and higher possible upside, research analysts plainly believe V2X is more favorable than Vow ASA.

 Summary